hunterdyar/IMM103-site/content/assignments/face-filters.md

 - "Why is this interesting to me?"
 - "Who cares?"
 - "What do I need to know in order to understand this filter?"
+- "What should I be thinking about as I use the filter?"

 #### Examples
 *See Hunter for Student Examples.*